ExtropyIO/awesome-mina-security/GettingStarted/MinaAndZkAppEssentials.md

 const Local = Mina.LocalBlockchain();
 Mina.setActiveInstance(Local);
 ```
-- Permissions are realated to each zkApp and are stored on chain.
+- Permissions are related to each zkApp and are stored on chain.
 They determine who has the authority to interact and make changes to a specific part of a smart contract.
 Full list [here](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/feature-overview/permissions#types-of-permissions).
 - Authorization determines what resources can be accessed, while permissions just describe who has the ability to execute an action.
 - The types of authorizations are:
   - `none`: Everyone has access to fields and can manipulate them as they please